pascalhabluetzel/Type_localities_Bolivian_fishes/README.md

 Duellman WE & Köhler J (2005) New specie of marupial frog (Hylidae: Hemiphractinae: Gastrotheca) from the Yungas of Bolivia.
 Journal of Herpetology 39(1):91-100.

+Eigenmann CH (1917) Pimelodella and Typhlobagrus.
+Memoirs of the Carnegie Museum 7(4):229-257.

 Ellis MM (1913) The gymnotid eels of tropical America.
 Memoirs of the Carnegie Museum v.
 6 (no. 3): 109-195, Pls.
 15-23.

 Evans JW (1903) Expedition to Caupolican Bolivia, 1901-1902.
 The Geographical Journal 22(6):601-622.